 Codes and Frequencies

-For sample persons age 18 and over, HYPCHECKGMO reports the grouped number of months or years since blood pressure was last checked by a doctor, nurse, or other health professional.
+For sample persons, HYPCHECKGMO reports the grouped number of months or years since blood pressure was last checked by a doctor, nurse, or other health professional.

 Changes in the universe and response categories and the 2019 questionnaire redesign may affect comparability over time.
 Changes in survey design (e.g., quarters in which the supplement was collected) may affect raw frequencies, but do not affect comparability of the variable.
 As always, data users should use the prescribed IPUMS NHIS weights.